timur-hassan/diabetes_analysis/README.md

 ## What I want you to do
 Create a Python script that achieves the following:

 1. Create a folder in ~/Documents/sandpit/py called "diabetes_bot".
 This folder will be the working directory for this project.
 If the folder already exists, delete it.
+Don't write code to check if this or any subsequent subfolder already exists.
 3. In this folder, create a python virtual environment called env_diab.
 4. In this folder, create subfolders called: in, out, doc, rpt.
 5. If the data doesn't exist in the "in" subfolder, download the data, unzip it, remove the trailing space character in the file extension, remove the .zip file.